ThermIQ/thermiq_mqtt-ha/README.md

         - condition: numeric_state
           entity_id: sensor.nordpool_kwh_se3_sek_3_10_025
           below: input_number.vp1_electricity_price_threshold
+      - condition: numeric_state
+        entity_id: sensor.accumulated_consumption_current_hour_helge
+        below: input_number.vp1_powerconsumption_max
     then:
     - service: mqtt.publish
       data_template:
-        topic: ThermIQ/ThermIQ-mqtt/set
+        topic: ThermIQ/ThermIQ-room2-jas/set
         payload: '{"EVU":0}'
     else:
     - service: mqtt.publish
       data_template:
-        topic: ThermIQ/ThermIQ-mqtt/set
+        topic: ThermIQ/ThermIQ-room2-jas/set
         payload: '{"EVU":1}'
+  id: 04d33b769f62434d8f560e6c17af2841
 ```

 6. **Restart Home Assistant**
-7. You will now be able to use the **Energy Management** Tab in the ThermIQ panel to enable energy control, set your low cost limit and select the number of hours you want to have enabled.
+7. You will now be able to use the **Energy Management** Tab in the ThermIQ panel to enable energy control, set your low cost limit and select the number of hours you want to have enabled and a max hourly power cutoff to avoid peak power charges.
 The AIO and ThermIQ-Room2 will make sure the hours selected are the cheapest ones.
 Use MQTT-Explorer to ensure you get the expected behaviour.